Vancouver Island has hot springs, and Hot Springs Cove is the best place to go if you are hankering for a soothing dip.

 How do you get to Hot Springs Cove?

 As mentioned above, Maquinna Marine Provincial Park is only accessible by sea or sky.
-Several tour companies out of Tofino will get you to and from Hot Springs Cove via boat (in a little over an hour) and/or float-plane (in approximately 20 minutes).
+Several tour companies out of Tofino will take you to and from Hot Springs Cove via boat (in a little over an hour) and/or float-plane (in approximately 20 minutes).

 What to Expect on a Tour to Hot Springs Cove?